LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Related Works

-Besides, existing approaches typically process only a single recent frame of camera and LiDAR features.
-As a result, they lack temporal context that is crucial for predicting dynamic agents and anticipating occluded hazards.
-To improve planning performance while further enhancing computational efficiency, we employ the latest RWKV-7 model to fuse multi-frame camera and LiDAR features.
-Moreover, to maintain end-to-end linear attention, we introduce a lightweight LICA mechanism with linear time and memory complexity to align modalities efficiently.
-Therefore, LADY adopts a fully linear attention architecture.
+Crucially, most existing end-to-end planners utilize only the most recent sensor frame, lacking the \textbf{temporal context} necessary to anticipate dynamic agents and occluded hazards.
+While incorporating multi-frame sensor information is vital, doing so with Transformers incurs prohibitive computational costs.
+To solve this dilemma, we propose leveraging the advanced RWKV-7 backbone to fuse multi-frame camera and LiDAR features.
+Furthermore, to ensure end-to-end linearity, we introduce a lightweight \textbf{LICA} mechanism that aligns modalities with linear time and space complexity.
+By integrating these components, LADY establishes the first fully linear attention-based architecture for end-to-end autonomous driving, enabling robust long-term temporal modeling without the computational penalty of Transformers.